Orlando Neto: Club career

 Born in Santo Tirso, Porto District, Orlando started his career with AD Fafe in the third division in 1998, moving on to Moreirense FC after three years.
-Under the guidance of Manuel Machado, he was an important defensive member of a side that promoted to the Primeira Liga – the season prior to the player's arrival, the club was also in the third tier.
+Under the guidance of Manuel Machado, he was an important defensive member of a side that was promoted to the Primeira Liga – the season prior to the player's arrival, the club was also in the third tier.

 In 2006, Orlando returned to division three with S.C.
 Freamunde.
 After a good season, he was signed by Académica de Coimbra, being an undisputed starter from his debut onwards.
 In 2008–09 he scored in both matches against F.C.
 Paços de Ferreira (2–1 win at home, 1–1 away), and continued to be first-choice in the following top-flight campaigns, also being named captain.

 Orlando spent the better part of 2010–11 and 2011–12 on the sidelines, nursing an injury.
 In the first game upon his return, on 15 January 2012, he had to be stretchered off in the early minutes of the home fixture against Vitória de Guimarães, in an eventual 0–2 loss; after surgery, he remained inactive for nearly one year.

 In the summer of 2012, after five seasons with the Briosa, Orlando parted ways with the club.
 In January of the following year he agreed on a return to Freamunde, who now competed now in the Segunda Liga.

 Following Freamunde's relegation, Orlando signed for FC Felgueiras on a one-year deal.